bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 On the map, a node that has both green and blue color is a gene-sets that was present in the 2 gProfiler result file that we have been uploaded.
 A node that is blue is a gene-set that was present only in the file *gProfiler_hsapiens_GEM1* .
 A blue edge represents genes that overlap between gene-sets included in the file *gProfiler_hsapiens_GEM1* and a green edge represents genes that overlap between gene-sets included in the file gProfiler_hsapiens)gs250.gem.

  <img src="https://github.com/bioinformaticsdotca/Pathways_2019/blob/master/Module3/newgprofilerEM/images/gem6.png?raw=true" alt="workflow" width="750" />

+ We can see cluster of blue nodes.
+All these nodes contain gene-sets that have more than 250 genes.
+Explore the detailed view (see below) to see if this cluster correspond to non informative generic term or if you would have lost information by filtering the gene-set size.

 # Explore Detailed results